 Deferral procedure.
 The amount you elect to defer will be deducted from your pay in accordance with a procedure established by the Administrator.
 The procedure will require that you enter into a salary deferral agreement after you satisfy the Plan's eligibility requirements.
-You may elect to defer a portion of your salary as of your Entry Date or on any payroll date.
+You may elect to defer a portion of your salary as of your Entry Date or on on the first day of each month.
 Such election will become effective as soon as administratively feasible after it is received by the Administrator.
 Your election will remain in effect until you modify or terminate it unless your salary deferrals are automatically suspended under the terms of the Plan.